SEEF Grant Guidelines

 7.1.
 Upon receipt of an offer, successful applicants have ten (10) business days to submit their SEEF Acceptance Form.

 7.2.
-SEEF shall pay half (50%) of the awarded funding to successful applicants within ten (10) business days of the Applicant returning their SEEF Acceptance Form.
+SEEF shall pay the first instalment of the awarded funding to successful applicants within ten (10) business days of the Applicant returning their SEEF Acceptance Form.

 7.4.
 The Applicant must: